ga-wdi-pvd/angular-routing/readme.md

 ## Templates

 Writing a huge string of HTML inside that `template` parameter would be annoying.
 There's a second option: `templateUrl`.
-You can have Angular load and insert whole HTML files for you -- just like with *partials* in Rails and Express.
+You can have Angular load and insert whole HTML files for you -- just like with *partials* in Rails.

 Let's create a folder in which we can put some partials: